RDFLib/pySHACL/README.md

 Return value:
 * a three-component `tuple` containing:
   * `conforms` a `bool`, indicating whether or not the `data_graph` conforms to the `shacl_graph`
-  * `results_graph` an rdflib `Graph` object built according to the SHACL specification's [Validation Report](https://www.w3.org/TR/shacl/#validation-report) semantics
+  * `results_graph` an rdflib `Graph` object built according to the SHACL specification's [Validation Report](https://www.w3.org/TR/shacl/#validation-report) structure
   * `results_text` python string representing a verbose textual representation of the [Validation Report](https://www.w3.org/TR/shacl/#validation-report)

 ## Errors
 Under certain circumstances pySHACL can produce a `Validation Failure`.
 This is a formal error defined by the SHACL specification and is required to be produced as a result of specific conditions within the SHACL graph.
-If the validator produces a `Validation Failure`, the `result_graph` variable returned by the `validate()` function will be an instance of `ValidationFailure`.
+If the validator produces a `Validation Failure`, the `results_graph` variable returned by the `validate()` function will be an instance of `ValidationFailure`.
-Use see the `.message` attribute on that instance to get more information about the validation failure.
+See the `message` attribute on that instance to get more information about the validation failure.

 Other errors the validator can generate:
 - `ShapeLoadError`: This error is thrown when a SHACL Shape in the SHACL graph is in an invalid state and cannot be loaded into the validation engine.